ansible-collections/ibm_zos_cics/docs/source/modules/trace.rst

 destination
-  The auxiliary trace data set to create.
+  Identify which one of the auxiliary trace data sets is the target of the operation.
 If the value is left blank, A is implied, but you can specify A or B.

-  Specify \ :literal:`A`\  to create or delete the A auxiliary trace data set.
+  Specify \ :literal:`A`\  to create or delete the A data set.

-  Specify \ :literal:`B`\  to create or delete the B auxiliary trace data set.
-This MUST be set for the creation of B data set.
+  Specify \ :literal:`B`\  to create or delete the B data set.
+This MUST be set for the creation of the B data set.

   | **required**: False